Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Methods

+The calculation of persistent homology requires a choice of distance metric.
+While our framework remains agnostic to the specific choice of distance metric, we have chosen to use the per-pixel Euclidean distance for its ease of calculation and empirical evidence from \citet{moor2020challenging}, which demonstrates the adequacy of Euclidean distances in capturing topological features.
+We calculate the Vietoris--Rips simplicial complex (${\mathfrak{R}}_{\epsilon}(X_{b_m})$) at each distance $\epsilon$, which yields all subsets of $X_{b_m}$ such that the pairwise distance between instances $x_i$ and $x_j$ is less than or equal to $\epsilon$.

+Formally, this leads to a filtration of simplicial complexes $\{{\mathfrak{R}}_{\epsilon_0}(X_{b_m}), {\mathfrak{R}}_{\epsilon_1}(X_{b_m}), \ldots, {\mathfrak{R}}_{\epsilon_m}(X_{b_m}) \}$, with an ordered sequence of distance thresholds $0 = \epsilon_0 < \epsilon_1 < \ldots < \epsilon_m$ (Figure~\ref{fig:diagram}).
+Persistent homology tracks the evolution of topological features (e.g., connected components ($0$D), loops ($1$D), voids ($2$D), etc) across different distances.
+Consistent with previous work \citep{moor2020topological}, we restrict most of our experiments to $0$D topological features, as incorporating higher-dimensional topological features substantially increases computational cost.
+Given the distance matrix $A$, we consider the sorted distance values as the $\epsilon$ set at each space.
+For each $\epsilon_i \in \epsilon$, if a topological feature is born or destroyed, $\epsilon_i$ is recorded as a persistent edge, and the pair of data points whose interaction causes this event is recorded as the persistence pair $\pi_i$.

+For example, let us consider $0$D topological features for two connected components of points, $\{x_1,x_2,x_3\}$ and $\{x_4,x_5,x_6\}$.
+Let $\epsilon_2$ be the distance between $x_1$ and $x_6$, representing the smallest distance that connects these two components.
+Thus, $\epsilon_2$ is the persistent edge, and $(x_1,x_6)$ is the corresponding persistent pair.
+The collection of persistent edges and pairs for all $\epsilon$ is called the topological signature of the point cloud.
+Thus, the topological signature of bag $b_m$ in input space contains $A^{X_{b_m}}$ and $\pi^{X_{b_m}}$.
+Similarly, $A^{Z_{b_{m}}}$ and $\pi^{Z_{b_{m}}}$ represent the topological signature of the bag in the latent space.

-Our objective is to inject this signature as an inductive bias into the model to enhance its robustness and predictive performance.
-Thus, we capture the distance matrix $A^{Z_{b_{m}}}$ and signature of the bag's point cloud in the latent space $\pi^{Z_{b_{m}}}$) and define a loss term to penalize the encoder $f_{\theta}$ for any inconsistency in preserving the bag's signature during projection from input to latent space.
-To this end, we utilize the topological regularization loss proposed by \citet{moor2020topological}, which addresses the challenge of backpropagating through topological descriptors.
-This approach retains topological features in the input space as prominent features in the latent representation by defining a loss $L_{X_{b_m}\rightarrow Z_{b_m}}$.
-To enhance stability in the model's outcomes, it simultaneously penalizes topological features within the latent space that lack corresponding importance in the input domain by $L_{Z_{b_m}\rightarrow X_{b_m}}$.
-The final topological regularization loss is defined as
+Our objective is to incorporate the topological signature of the input space as an inductive bias into the model.
+We define a loss term to penalize the encoder $f_{\theta}$ for any inconsistency in the bag's topological signature during projection from input to latent space.
+To this end, we utilize the topological loss proposed by \citet{moor2020topological}, which enables backpropagation through topological descriptors.
+This loss penalizes differences of topological signature of the latent space with the input space using an $\left\|\cdot\right\|_2$-norm.
+Specifically, first, the persistent edges in the two input and latent spaces, using the input persistence pairs, are compared using $L_{X_{b_m}\rightarrow Z_{b_m}}$.
+Then, the persistent edges in the two spaces using the latent persistence pairs are compared $L_{Z_{b_m}\rightarrow X_{b_m}}$.
+We account for both losses to enforce consistency between the two mappings (data $\rightarrow$ latent and latent $\rightarrow$ data), while remaining invariant to the ordering of instances within each bag.
+The final topological loss is defined as